bbugyi200/funky/docs/installation.rst

 Using ``pip`` to Install
 ------------------------

-To install localalias, run this command in your terminal:
+To install funky, run this command in your terminal:

 .. code-block:: console

-    $ pip install localalias
+    $ pip install funky

-This is the preferred method to install localalias, as it will always install the most recent stable release.
+This is the preferred method to install funky, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.